 Online Associate's Degree in Medical Billing and Coding

 Hospitals and other healthcare facilities require medical billers and coders to keep records of patients' diagnoses and treatments.
-Read further for information about an online associate's degree in medical billing and coding and what types of classes you could take.
-Schools offering Medical Billing & Coding degrees can also be found in these popular choices.
+Read further for information about earning an online associate's degree in medical billing and coding and what types of classes you could take.
+Schools offering Insurance Billing & Coding Specialist degrees can also be found in these popular choices.

-How Is a Medical Billing and Coding Online Associate's Degree Program Delivered?
+Overview of Medical Billing and Coding Associate's Degree

 In general, an online associate's degree in medical billing and coding is valued the same as that earned in an on-campus setting.
-Generally the online program is delivered asynchronously, which allows you to access the material 24/7 at your convenience.
+The online program is often delivered asynchronously, allowing you to access the material 24/7, at your convenience.
 However, courses are usually conducted within specified start and stop dates.
 Schools use a course management system such as Moodle or Blackboard that allows you to communicate with faculty and classmates and submit assignments.